EpistasisLab/LPC/README.md

 Notes:The LPC can be accessed (i.e. logged on to) online directly while on campus, but in order to log on (specifically the Moore lab’s sarlacc server) from off campus you will first need to connect to campus with a virtual private network (VPN).
   - First, make sure you enroll in [DUO Two-factor authentication](https://wiki.pmacs.upenn.edu/pub/HSRDC_Getting_Started#Duo_Two-Factor_Authentication).
 This is needed to access most online UPenn resources from off campus.
   - Next install the [Pulse Secure Software](https://www.med.upenn.edu/pmacs/assets/user-content/PMACS%20VPN%20%E2%80%93%20Mac%20OS%20Automated%20Install%20and%20Configuration%20(Preferred).pdf).
 Detailed instructions can be found [here](https://www.isc.upenn.edu/sites/default/files/pulse_secure_vpn_cc.pdf).
+- **Step 2 Alternative: You can access the LPC from off campus without VPN**.
+You can access either sciget.pmacs.upenn.edu or scisub.pmacs.upenn.edu without VPN and then from any of these you can ssh to sarlacc.
+You can also directly submit jobs to the LPC from scisub.pmacs.upenn.edu.
+Note however that there is talk about sciget and scisub only being available from the VPN in the future.
 - **Step 3: Log onto VPN from off campus**. ([Instructions here](https://www.med.upenn.edu/pmacs/pulseduo.html)).

 When each of these are complete, you should be able to log into the LPC using the instructions that follow.
 Note: You'll need to log into